 No one owns the Bitcoin network.
 Despite criticism over the energy-consuming POW consensus algorithm and steady centralization of mining pools, Bitcoin will likely use this process in the foreseeable future.
 While the Ethereum Foundation oversees developments around the Ethereum network, DApps are decentralized.
 Enterprises need a tighter governance framework around their Blockchain network.
 Publicly listed enterprises need to be very transparent with their shareholders, investor communities, and regulators.

 The Hyperledger Blockchain platform

 Hyperledger is a collaborative effort.
-It includes several open-source Blockchain platform projects, e.g., Hyperledger Fabric, Hyperledger Indy, etc. The Linux Foundation hosts this, however, many companies from a wide spectrum of industries participate in this project.
-IBM, SAP, Accenture, Cisco, Daimler, American Express are just a few of the companies, while the membership list is huge!
+It includes several open-source Blockchain platform projects, e.g., Hyperledger Fabric, Hyperledger Indy, etc. The Linux Foundation hosts this.
+However, many companies from a wide spectrum of industries participate in this project.
+As Hyperledger Blockchain experts, we did research, and IBM, SAP, Accenture, Cisco, Daimler, and American Express are just a few of the companies, while the membership list is huge!